BeAPI/beapi-frontend-framework/README.md

 ```
 $ yarn
 ```

+You also need imagemagick CLI tools.
+There are numerous ways to install them.
+For instance, if you're on OS X you can use Homebrew: `brew install imagemagick`.
 ## 🔧 Configuration
 In the `config` directory, you can find the Webpack configurations files.
 - _browser-sync.js_ — the Browser Sync configuration